Best Practices for S-Corp Owners:

 9. Consult a Tax Professional or Enrolled Agent

-For S-corp owners, payroll intersects with income tax planning, retirement contributions, and corporate compliance.
+For S-Corp owners, payroll intersects with income tax planning, retirement contributions, and corporate compliance.
 A qualified tax advisor can:

 • Help determine a defensible salary